 - Start the pendulum swinging in a small arc of no more than 20°. - To start collecting data, press Record ( ) at the bottom of the Capstone window (as shown in Figure 3).
 Note that when Record is pressed, the same button changes to Stop and vice versa. - Stop the data collection after you have collected around 10 data points by pressing Stop ( - Record the mean (average) value of the period on the data sheet.
-The mean and any other statistical quantity selected will appear directly on the graph.
+The mean and any other statistical quantity selected will appear directly on the graph when the statistics tool is selected.